SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 >
 > 9.5.2 Researchers (in full-time equivalent) per million inhabitants

-This target is interpreted to cover research about
+This target is interpreted to cover research on activities aimed at strengthening scientific research and upgrading the technological capabilities of industrial sectors, including through encouraging innovation and increasing R&D capacity (personnel and funding).

-* Upgrading/enhancing technological capabilities and research within or to do with industry.
-* Encouraging innovation, and increasing R&D capacity, including workforce and funding.

-SDG Target 9.5 focuses on strengthening the foundation for innovation and scientific advancement.
-E-Handbook on Sustainable Development Goals Indicators (2024): 9.5.1 and 9.5.2.
-In spite of the research workforce continuing to rise at the global level, firm policy commitments towards substantial increase in the number of research personnel, particularly in developing economies, as well as strengthening the participation of women in research profession are essential for the effective delivery of innovative solutions for the challenges ahead.
-(The Sustainable Development Goals.
-Extended Report 2024).
+In Target 9.5, we interpret the primary means of advancing scientific research and industrial technological development to be those explicitly mentioned in the target, and we use these as the basis for our search.

-This query consists of 2 phrases.
+This query consists of one phrase.

 #### Phrase 1

-This phrase is about upgrading/enhancing technological capabilities and research within or to do with industry.
-The elements of the phrase are action + technolocal capabilities/R&D + industry.
+This phrase is about enhancing scientific research and upgrading technological capabilities within industry by increasing personnel and funding.
+The elements of the phrase are *action + scientific research/technolocal capabilities + investments*.

 ```py
 TS=